darklang/dark/docs/production/custom-domains.md

 ## Deleting custom domains

-Deleting custom domains is not currently scripted, and it is inherently lossy cause k8s sucks.
+Deleting custom domains is inherently lossy cause k8s sucks.

 Domains are stored in three places: in our custom_domains table in the main DB, and also in the `darkcustomdomain-l4-ingress` in `.spec.tls[]` and also in